 According to github, Python is the most popular language globally in 2020.
 Python grew the most in the last 5 years (20.3%) and Java lost the most (-8.5%).
 So what makes this programming language stand out from the rest?
 Here are the top five reasons why!

 Do you want to be a front end developer or a back end developer?
 This is typically the first question people ask when they are starting out to learn how to program and figure out which path is more suitable for them.
-So what is the difference?
-Front end is commonly referred to as the client-side development […]
+Before digging to the topic, make sure you understand the foundation of coding.
+So what […]